Doctor Bari

 Doctor Bari (ডাক্তার বাড়ি) is a Bangladeshi Bengali-language film directed by Azizur Rahman and written by A.T.M.
 Shamsuzzaman.
 The film was released on 17 July 2007 in Bangladesh.
 It was produced by NTV Production House and distributed by G Series.
 It is a family comedy film and stars Shakib Khan, A.T.M.
 Shamsuzzaman, Jona, Shabnaz, Amit Hasan and Salauddin Lavlu.

 Plot

-The film is about three doctors.
+The film is about three doctors.One is alopathy, one is homeopathy and the other is a Aminal doctor.